 Meet our Concept Art mentor Brian Huang!
-He tells us how he got started as a Concept Artist and landed a job at Blizzard Entertainment (who make World of Warcraft, Overwatch and other best-selling games), and provides some valuable advice for aspiring concept artists!
+He tells us how he got started as a Concept Artist and landed a job at Blizzard Entertainment (World of Warcraft, Overwatch and other best-selling games), and provides valuable advice for aspiring concept artists!

 Hi Brian!
 Tell us, how did you become a Concept Artist?